drone/docs/content/usage/getting_help.md

 # Reporting Issues

 We unfortunately receive a large number of false positive issues.
-We ask that you discuss potential problems in our [gitter channel](https://gitter.im/drone/drone) before creating github issues.
+We ask that you discuss potential problems in our [community forum](https://discourse.drone.io) before creating github issues.